wendyverdonk93/docs/content/payments/checkout/payment-components/_index.md

 ## Integration

-Integrate a payment component for:

-### Multiple payment methods

-First, within your checkout, the customer selects one of the available payment methods.

-Then, depending on the selected method, the customer fills out the payment details form in your checkout or is redirected to the relevant payment page.

-{{< screen src="/gifs/dropin-component.gif" alt="Multiple payment methods Component" align="center" class="medium-img" screen_size="desktop" >}}

-{{< two-buttons href-2="/payments/checkout/payment-components/integrating-multiple-payment-methods" header-2="Integration manual" text-2="Multiple payment methods" img-2="/svgs/arrow-thin-right.svg" alt-2="Right arrow" >}}

-### Single payment method

 Embed a payment method of choice in your checkout.
 The customer completes the payment within your checkout or is redirected to the relevant payment page.

 {{< screen src="/gifs/credit-card-component.gif" alt="Credit Card Component" align="center" class="medium-img" screen_size="desktop" >}}